 We all know how stunning the European Christmas markets are and how lovely Christmas in Canada can be.
 But how often do we think of less obvious destinations that are just as – if not more – festive as the popular December holiday spots?
 If you’re looking for a unique Christmas trip, it may be time to start looking off-the-beaten-track!
-It’s time to take a look less common destinations which will definitely give travellers an unusual Christmas holiday experience!
+It’s time to take a look at less common destinations for an unusual Christmas holiday experience!

 There are lesser-known spots all over the world that offer some of the most unique and best Christmas getaways.
-In no particular order, here are our top five:
+In no particular order, here are Expat Explore’s top five:

-Although Jordan has many Muslim residents, there are also a surprising amount of Christians living there too.
-For those who don’t celebrate Christmas itself, the holiday is celebrated as a day for family and fun.
+Although Jordan has many Muslim residents, there are also many Christians that live there too.
+For those who don’t celebrate Christmas itself, the holiday is still celebrated as a day for family and fun.
 The capital city of Amman is especially festive over this period.

 There are many Christmas lights throughout the city to enjoy, as well as festive events for the whole family.
 A popular activity for locals and tourists is bazaar market shopping.
 You can find food, drinks, and decorations in the many different market stalls around the city.

 December is the first of Jordan’s winter months.
 However, temperatures vary between 10 °C and 20 °C, so you won’t be uncomfortably cold.
 If you’re lucky, you may even catch the first of the country’s snowfall towards the end of the month!

 Travel tip: December is also one of the best times to visit the warm Red Sea, as it’s shoulder season and there are fewer tourists crowding around.